Table of Contents

 More likely, however, is that your natural stone counters could use another coating of sealer.
 If this is the case, go on to step four.

 Applying more than one coat of sealer is normal.
-In fact, in some cases it’s recommended to ensure an even coverage.
+In fact, in some cases, it’s recommended to ensure even coverage.

 The more porous the stone, the more likely you’ll need to apply additional coats of sealant.
 Luckily, more absorbent stone also means less waiting time between coats of sealant.

 In general, it’s a good idea to wait at least 15 minutes before applying a second coat of sealant.
 This will allow the first layer to be fully absorbed by the stone.
 If you’re using a solvent-based sealant, the stone should look dry before you apply the next layer of sealant.
 With water-based sealants, the stone may still have a wet look.

 Some sealants, particularly granite sealants, will recommend waiting at least 30 minutes between applying coats of sealant.
 If the manufacturer’s instructions specify a different time period, follow their recommendations.

 If you’re wondering how to seal your countertops, you’ll need to use the right products to maintain their luxurious appearance.
 Review these lists of what to use and what to avoid.

 What Not to Use